firepress-org/themes-content/112_readiness/content_structure/you-rock-your-site-is-online.md

 ---

 ## 1) Welcome
 Hey there, I'm Sara!
-It's a big day for you and I want to congratulate you because ... **your website is online**.
+It's a big day for you and I want to congratulate you because... **your website is online**.
 I did setup and preconfigured your website so you can quickly see how it feels.

 I carefully edited the content with the elements you expect to see within a `Stage 1` website.
 Things like: